exis-io/exis-io.github.io/pages/general/ExisArch.md

 Here are some quick and simple rules for dealing with domains:

 * Each domain is unique
-* Each domain refers to an domain on the fabric
+* Each domain refers to a program on the fabric
 * A domain can belong to another domain.
 The owner is called a *superdomain* and the owned is called a *subdomain.*
 * Domains are separated from their subdomains with a dot
 * The top level domain is the owner of the fabric